 Jessica dominguez

 Thank you & mil gracias for taking the time to learn more about me.
-My name is Jessica Dominguez, and my pronouns are she/her/ella.
-I’m a proud Xicana, first gen daughter of immigrants from México, and have established my home and community in the East Bay of California, on occupied Ohlone land.
+My name is Jessica Xochilt Dominguez, and my pronouns are she/her/ella.
+I’m a proud Xicana, first gen daughter of immigrants from México, and have established my home within the community of the East Bay of California, on occupied Ohlone land.
 I was raised primarily in the Central Valley of California, and lived for a few years in Nayarit, México (Wixárika/Huichol and Náayerite/Cora territories) as a child.
 I am bilingual and provide therapy in English and español.

 I am humbled to serve as councilmember with the Institute of Chicanx/a/o Psychology and Community Wellness, and am currently on the Camino Rojo, learning the old ways of how to carry fire, bajo las ordenes de Abuela Tlazoltiani Zamarripa.